peterphmikkelsen/klask/README.md

 If any of the types are not correct, the client will receive the message: `400 Bad Request.
 Parameter-type was specified as $type but you entered "$value"`

 ## Sending files
 Sending files is super simple.
-Just use the `Response.sendFile` function
+Just use the `Response.sendFile` method
 ```kotlin
 app.route("/testfile") { _, res ->
     res.sendFile(File("myroot/mydir/myfile.pdf"))